taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/08-why-no-local-state.md

 Personally, I strongly disagree with the statement.
 Not every state should live in a sophisticated state management.
 There are use cases when local state is applicable in large applications.
 Especially when considering entity state and view state: The view state can most often live in a local state, because it is not shared widely across the application.
 But the entity state can live in a sophisticated state, because it is shared across multiple components.
 It might need to be accessible and modifiable by multiple components across your application.

-Last but not least, another controversial statement: *You don't need local state, learn Redux instead when you learn React.* To do: ... if you learn React?
+Last but not least, another controversial statement: *You don't need React's local state, you can learn Redux instead togeter with React.*

 I strongly disagree with the statement, too.
 If you want to develop applications with React, you should certainly be aware of local state in React.
 You should have built applications with it before you start to learn and apply sophisticated state management solutions.
 You need to run into local state management problems before you get the help of sophisticated state management solutions.
 You will always need local state management, even for large applications.